NSHipster/articles/2013-02-11-nsurlcache.md

 ---

 `NSURLCache` reminds us of how important it is to be familiar with the systems we interact with.
-Chief among them when developing for iOS or Mac OS X is, of course, the [URL Loading System](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/URLLoadingSystem/URLLoadingSystem.html#//apple_ref/doc/uid/10000165i).
+Chief among them when developing for iOS or OS X is, of course, the [URL Loading System](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/URLLoadingSystem/URLLoadingSystem.html#//apple_ref/doc/uid/10000165i).

 Untold numbers of developers have hacked together an awkward, fragile system for network caching functionality, all because they weren't aware that `NSURLCache` could be setup in two lines and do it 100× better.
 Even more developers have never known the benefits of network caching, and never attempted a solution, causing their apps to make untold numbers of unnecessary requests to the server.